chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 request should take to complete.
 Or a JSON array that MUST made of two JSON numbers, the first one indicating the connection timeout, the second the request timeout to respond.

+The `secrets` property MUST be a JSON string referencing an identifier declared in the top-level `secrets` [property][secrets].
+It is assumed that when not declared, the Action requires no secrets.

 The HTTP provider MUST return an object with the following properties: